Minijump/Squirrel/README.md

 * integrated llm / Connection with online ones (+ crewAI?)
 * df explorer for vs code?
 Not much in common with squirrel?
 * Make app executable?
 Use py2exe?
+* Possibility to edit a cell value directly
 * ...